AVEVA/AVEVA-Samples-CloudOperations/README.md

         <a href="https://github.com/osisoft/sample-ocs-security_management-python">Security Management</a>
       </b>
       <br />
-      Covers security configuration within OCS.
+      Covers security configuration within ADH.
 This includes creating a custom role, creating a user, inviting a user, setting Access Control Lists (ACLs) for collections, setting ACLs for collection items, setting an owner for a collection item, and retrieving access rights.
       <br />
       <br />
       <table align="middle">